Skip To Main Content

 Disciplinary Authority

-Regulations on disciplinary standards and investigation procedures shall delineate the degree of disciplinary authority that the district shall grant to teachers and principals.
+Regulations on disciplinary standards and investigation procedures shall delineate the degree of disciplinary authority that the District shall grant to teachers and principals.

 Any district employee who acts outside the scope of his/her assigned level of disciplinary authority may be subject to disciplinary action, including but not limited to, discharge from/termination of employment in accordance with law and/or the negotiated agreement.